99Yash/trpc-insta/README.md

 <h1 align="center">Trinsta</h1>

-> A clone of Instagram made using Next.js, Tailwind CSS and Server Components: Using the uploadThing API and components from Shadcn-ui
+> A clone of Instagram made using Next.js, Tailwind CSS and Server Components: Using the uploadThing API and components from Shadcn-ui with added metadata tags.

 ## 📸 Screenshots